mgechev/purely-fast/README.md

 # Introduction

-Demo application for my talk on Angular Connect 2017.
+Demo application for my talk on AngularConnect 2017.
+The project is based on [Angular Seed](https://github.com/mgechev/angular-seed).

 # Instructions